-23 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault
+22 Texas Towns Hit With Ransomware Attack In 'New Front' Of Cyberassault

 While the attackers tend to be anonymous and their locations undisclosed, Liska said his research has found that few are based in the U.S. Many, he said, are breaching local government computer systems from operations based in parts of Eastern Europe or Russia.

 And sometimes local governments see no other option to restoring their crippled networks than paying a ransom demanded by hackers.
-In Lake City, Fla., a town of about 12,000 residents, officials paid $460,000 in the form of bitcoin, the preferred payment method among cyber attackers.
+In Lake City, Fla., a town of about 12,000 residents, officials paid $460,000 in the form of bitcoin, the preferred payment method among cybercriminals.

 "They turned off the servers.
 They literally went room through room through city hall, unplugging people's networks cables and turning off all the computers," Mike Lee, a sergeant with the Lake City Police Department, told NPR in July.